debajit15kgp/starter-hugo-academic/content/authors/admin/_index.md

   url: http://www.iitkgp.ac.in/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Reinforcement Learning, Robotics, consulting.
+bio: My research interests include Reinforcement Learning, Robotics, Consulting.

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Multi-Agent Reinforcement Learning
-- Computational Linguistics
+- Hand Manipulation
-- Information Retrieval
+- Human-Robot Interaction
+- Natural Language Processing

 # Education to show in About widget
 education: